SalmanKhan-185NTsm/SalmanKhan-185NTsm/README.md

 ![Profile banner](https://github.com/SalmanKhan-185NTsm/SalmanKhan-185NTsm/blob/master/Adobe_Post_20210114_2151510.03674577280589508.png)
-## Always ToDo
+## ◼️ Always ToDo
 ### ``` Converting Coffee ☕ to High Quality Code 📔 Running at θ(1)  ```

-## Present Stuff
+## ◼️ Present Stuff
-- 🔭 I’m currently working on React, JavaScript and Flutter.
+- 🔭 I’m currently working on :electron:  React,  JavaScript and Flutter.
 - 🌱 I’m currently learning on how to be better developer.
 - 😄 Pronouns: The Dev.
 - ⚡ Fun fact: Developer's are the only beings close to Magic ( No kidding )

-## Salman as a Class 😄:electron:
+## ◼️ Salman as a Class 😄
 ```JavaScript
   class Salman implements Human,ComputerScience {